 What is Retargeting?

-Retargeting definition: retargeting is the process of showing adverts to potential customers based on their previous internet behavior.
+Retargeting definition: retargeting is the process of showing ads to potential customers based on their previous internet behavior.

 Retargeting relies on two elements to function: